GoogleDistributedCloud/GDCBareMetal/README.md

 ### GDC Data Issues
 #### Low to High side data transfer
 This includes all of periodic connections to exchange metrics or upload image data or for air gapped - unclass to classified data transfer.
-Using a unidirectional diode is one solution.
+Using a unidirectional data diode is one solution - like the BAE https://www.baesystems.com/en-us/product/data-diode-solution

 see the CCCS CDS (Cross Domain Solution) dscussing with Luie - https://www.cyber.gc.ca/en/guidance/cross-domain-solutions-itse80030